 Backpacking India: Me, My Selfie and I

-India is the selfie capital of the world.
-And it’s easy to see why.
+I spent 3 months backpacking India and it’s not hard to see why it’s known as the selfie capital of the world.
 From Amritsar’s ornate golden temple to the hand-painted elephants of Jaipur, India’s landmarks and wildlife make the perfect backdrop for envy-inducing photographs.
 Sometimes I run out of superlatives to describe how photogenic and atmospheric this country is but I never run out of opportunities to document it through selfies – whatsappng my friends back home from colorful, over-crowded train carriages or tweeting when I’m photo-bombed by mischievous monkeys.

 I went alone to visit the the archeological wonders of monkey island in Mumbai but had to leave after an hour because I could barely walk ten paces without being accosted for another photo with a stranger.
 At the beginning on my travels around India I would feel a flush of flattery when asked for a photo, like a celebrity posing with my fans.
 Even in rural areas, kids might not speak a word of English but would demand ‘selfie!’ before quickly thrusting a cell phone in my direction.
 My friend Gabrielle had the same experience recently when visiting Jaipur with Save the Children – the allure of a ‘selfie’ transcends all culture and language barriers.